-I’m at the point where I’ve pretty much stopped asking most Sandy Hook deniers any serious questions, even those that may prove useful in further exposing the numerous, grievous flaws in their already dubious claims.
-This is partly due to the fact that the overwhelming majority of them are pathological liars, and I’d rather not waste my time with their nonsense.
-But more so than anything else, it’s because they simply cannot or will not answer them.
+I’ve pretty much stopped asking most Sandy Hook deniers any serious questions—even ones that might further expose the numerous, glaring flaws in their already shaky claims.
+Mostly, that’s because the overwhelming majority of them are pathological liars, and I’m not interested in wasting my time with their nonsense.
+But even more than that, they simply can’t—or won’t—answer them.

-As an example, ask Wolfgang Halbig why he continues to use such blurry, low-quality copies of Shannon Hick’s infamous evacuation photos in his near-daily rambling and unsolicited e-mails, and you’ll be treated to a wall of gibberish that not only fails to even acknowledge the original question, but attempts to cajole you into answering somewhere around fifty of his own.
-It’s what’s commonly known as a Gish Gallop, and it’s as exhausting as it is intellectually dishonest.
-But one question I will still ask from time to time – a question no one has attempted to answer as of this writing – is this: if the school closed in 2008, where did its 600+ students go?
+“For example, ask someone like Wolfgang Halbig why he continues to use blurry, low-quality copies of Shannon Hicks’ well-known evacuation photos in his near-daily ramblings, and you’ll get a wall of gibberish that doesn’t even acknowledge the original question.
+Instead, they’ll try to drag you into answering about fifty of their own.
+This tactic, known as the Gish Gallop, is as exhausting as it is intellectually dishonest.
+But one question I still ask from time to time—a question no one has dared to answer—is this: if the school closed in 2008, where did its 600+ students go?

-That number is taken from Newtown’s own enrollment report for the 2009-2010 school year, as seen here:
+That number comes directly from Newtown’s own enrollment report for the 2009-2010 school year, as seen here:

-From at least 2008 through 2014, Sandy Hook was the busiest – at least in terms of enrollment – of Newtown’s four public elementary schools.
-At a time when the school is alleged to have been closing its doors due to declining attendance (which, as of this writing, is still the case for all of Newtown’s public elementary schools), an imaginary “asbestos infestation”, or some other made-up threat, it had 117 more students than Middle Gate, and 230 more than Hawley.
+From at least 2008 through 2014, Sandy Hook was the busiest — at least in terms of enrollment — of Newtown’s four public elementary schools.
+At a time when the school is alleged to have been closing its doors due to declining attendance (which, at least as of this writing, is still the case for all of Newtown’s public elementary schools), it had 117 more students than Middle Gate and 230 more than Hawley.
 That’s a lot of students to displace.
-And while some of them obviously moved on to one of the district’s two intermediate schools, Reed and Newtown Middle School both show a drop in enrollment in between the 2008-2009 and 2009-2010 school years:
+And while some of them obviously moved on to one of the district’s two intermediate schools, Reed and Newtown Middle School both show a drop in enrollment between the 2008-2009 and 2009-2010 school years:

 Sandy Hook deniers want you to believe that over six hundred students simply vanished into thin air.
 But what really happened to them?

-Many of these same conspiracy theorists have claimed these students were secretly moved to the former Chalk Hill Middle School in neighboring Monroe.
-I’ve done very extensive research into this claim already, and while it wouldn’t make much sense to re-post everything here (it’s a long entry), I will share Chalk Hill’s historical enrollment information, which can be found in their past strategic school profiles:
+Many of these same conspiracy theorists have claimed that these students were secretly moved to the former Chalk Hill Middle School in neighboring Monroe.
+I’ve done extensive research into this claim already, and while it wouldn’t make much sense to rehash everything here (it’s a long entry), I will share Chalk Hill’s historical enrollment information, which can be found in their past strategic school profiles.
+This data, publicly available and easily verifiable, clearly shows that Chalk Hill was not absorbing hundreds of students from Sandy Hook in 2008—or at any time:

 Notice that 2011-2012 is the last available school year for Chalk Hill.
 This is because the school officially closed its doors on July 1st, 2011.
-However, if Sandy Hook’s students were somehow moved there in 2008, then we should see a huge bump in enrollment in previous years, shouldn’t we?
-Predictably, because that never happened, that is not the case.
+However, if Sandy Hook’s students were somehow moved there in 2008, we should expect to see a significant jump in enrollment in previous years, right?
+Predictably, since that never happened, there’s no such spike.

 The total enrollment at Chalk Hill Middle School, which was comprised solely of 5th and 6th graders, for the 2006-2007 school year was 652:

-That’s a whole twenty-seven more students than the previous year; a ways away from the 600+ that would’ve been displaced by the sudden closure of Sandy Hook.
+That’s a whole twenty-seven more students than the previous year; a far cry from the 600+ that would have been displaced by the sudden closure of Sandy Hook.
 What about the next year?
-Maybe Sandy Hook’s students were moved later in 2008.
-Well, Chalk Hill’s enrollment actually dropped 6.07% for the 2008-2009 school year, down to 639:
+Perhaps Sandy Hook’s students were moved later in 2008.
+However, Chalk Hill’s enrollment actually dropped 5.89% for the 2008-2009 school year, down to 639:

-Of course the most obvious answer is that Sandy Hook always remained open, and further enrollment reports from Newtown’s public schools show that 625 students passed through the school’s halls during the 2009-2010 school year, or the year after most deniers insist, without evidence, that the school was closed:
+Of course, the most obvious answer is that Sandy Hook always remained open.
+Further enrollment reports from Newtown’s public schools indicate that 625 students attended the school during the 2009-2010 school year, which is the year after most deniers insist, without evidence, that the school was closed:

 Enrollment reports (all from October, though other months are available) from subsequent years continue to show absolutely no gap in operations:

-Here’s the report for the 2012-2013 school year, which is of course when the shooting took place:
+Here’s the report for the 2012-2013 school year, which is when the shooting took place:

-The information gleaned from these enrollment reports shines a light on another substantial flaw in the increasingly nonsensical denier narrative: when Sandy Hook School re-opened a short time after the shooting, where did its 432 (according to the January, 2013 enrollment report found here) students come from?
+The information gleaned from these enrollment reports highlights another substantial flaw in the increasingly nonsensical denier narrative: when Sandy Hook School re-opened a short time after the shooting, where did its 432 students (according to the January 2013 enrollment report found here) come from?

-Whether you understand the fact that the school was closed for a very brief period of time, temporarily relocated to the former Chalk Hill Middle School in Monroe, and then moved again once construction on the new school was completed in 2016, or you mistakenly believe that it was closed in 2008 and then re-opened at its temporary location in 2013, I believe it’s almost universally agreed upon that Sandy Hook School has been open and operational since January 3rd, 2013.
-At least I’ve never encountered anyone who has disputed that.
+Whether you understand that the school was closed for a very brief period, temporarily relocated to the former Chalk Hill Middle School in Monroe, and then moved again once construction on the new school was completed in 2016, or mistakenly believe it was closed in 2008 and then re-opened at its temporary location in 2013, it is almost universally agreed that Sandy Hook School has been open and operational since January 3rd, 2013.
+At least, I’ve never encountered anyone who has disputed that.
 So how was the school re-populated?
 Were the kids brought in from other area schools?
-Back in December of 2012, there were only 1,151 total students enrolled in the district’s three other elementary schools, so 432 would be somewhere around 38% of Newtown’s K-4 students.
-And predictably, the enrollment reports do not reflect such a monumental change:
+Back in December 2012, there were only 1,151 total students enrolled in the district’s three other elementary schools, so 432 would account for around 38% of Newtown’s K-4 students.
+Predictably, the enrollment reports do not reflect such a monumental change:

-In fact, the biggest net loss in enrollment at any Newtown elementary school in between December and January of 2012 (besides Sandy Hook) is a whopping one student from Middle Gate.
-So just a little ways off.
+In fact, the biggest net loss in enrollment at any Newtown elementary school between December and January of 2012 (besides Sandy Hook) is a mere one student from Middle Gate.
+So, just a little ways off.

 For more in the “Sandy Hook Elementary Was Open” series, please read: